zeffii/pd_patches/README.md

 ### pure data patches

 A small collection of patches that explore what pd offers.
-I'll write more once the collection grows over unique 100 unique patches.
+I'll write more once the collection grows over 100 unique patches.